The Right Medical Malpractice Lawyer for Your Claim

 - Mistakes During Childbirth – During delivery, a patient can suffer dozens of unique injuries.
 In serious cases, a doctor must perform an immediate C-section.
 If the doctor delays, the baby could suffer severe injuries or even death.

 - Anesthesia Errors – When a patient undergoes surgery, anaesthetic is given.
 Based on medical history, anesthesia may pose an increased risk to certain users.
 The vast majority of the time, medical health professionals will familiarize themselves with your medical history before agreeing to a surgical procedure.
-When a professional fails to do so, the patient can suffer serious (and sometimes fatal) damage.
+When a professional fails to do so, the patient can suffer serious injuries, brain injury or even death.

 - Failure to Diagnose Cancer – There are few things more dangerous in the medical community than failing to diagnose cancer.
 If a patient mentions a common symptom of cancer during an appointment, most medical health professionals immediately order a test.
 Failure to do so can limit future treatment options, resulting in a lower chance of survival, lost time from work, and severe emotional distress.